Importance Of Hearing Aid Fitting

 Each patient who decides to pursue a hearing aid fitting is different in a myriad of ways, including diagnostic measures like hearing loss type and severity, as well as lifestyle differences and personal preferences.
 When a client arrives for their hearing aid fitting, it’s important for providers to take a personalized approach to that fit.
 This can be done in many ways, but two important ones include:

-1. Hearing aid fit based on Real Ear Measurements
+1. Hearing aid fit based on Real Ear Measurements (REMs)

 2. Addressing Specific Needs